Home King William County Truck Accident

 What are the most common causes of truck accidents in King William County?

-Crash data about why large truck accidents happened in the most recent year for which statistics are available is published by the Virginia DMV.
-Truck driver actions that contributed to large truck accidents included improper lane changes, following too closely, improper turns, and speeding.
-Common causes of truck accidents include:
+Truck driver actions that typically contribute to large truck accidents include improper lane changes and turns, following too closely, and speeding.
+Additional common causes of truck accidents include:

 • Fatigued driving (hours of service violations)